 A few wonderful, loyal, ridiculous friends have been my family.
 I’ve had them forever, like pocket lint in favorite jeans.
 It’s easy to forget, but they really make your pants soft.

 Gnomes are apart of life.
 They get hungry.
-It’s just the way it is.

 The avocado will probably be first.